jiayi-s/jiayi-s/README.md

 - 👋 Hi, I’m @jiayi-s
-- 👀 I’m interested in statistical genetics.
+- 👀 I’m interested in statistical genetics, clinical trials, and healthcare data science.
-- 🌱 I’m currently learning python and computing!
+- 🌱 I’m currently learning basics data engineering.
 - 💞️ I’m looking to collaborate on more applications of newly-developed statistical genetic methods.
 - 📫 How to reach me shenjiay@usc.edu